 The huge development of computer technology has been seen in the past 20 years, and sometimes you feel that the latest achievements are out of date.
 Computers have become smaller, lighter and more powerful.
-The scale of hard disk is bigger and the life expectancy is longer than any other time.
+The scale of the hard disk is bigger and the life expectancy is longer than any other time.
 Today, the only thing that hasn’t changed is how computers connect to the Internet.
 When we choose between Wi-Fi and Ethernet, we often get confused.

-What Is Ethernet Cable and What Is Wi-Fi
+What is Ethernet Cable and What Is Wi-Fi

 Ethernet cable is one of the most commonly used network cables in wired networks.
 Ethernet cables connect devices in local area networks, such as PCs, routers and switches.
 Considering that these are physical cables, they do have their limitations.
 They can stretch in distance and still carry the appropriate signals with their durability.
 Ethernet cables are similar to telephone cables, but they are larger and have more wires.
 Ethernet cables have different colors, but telephone cables are usually gray.

 Wi-Fi is a wireless network protocol that allows devices to communicate without interconnections.
 It is technically an industry term, representing a wireless local area network (LAN) protocol based on 802.11 IEEE network standard.
 Wi-Fi is the most popular way to transmit data in a fixed location.
-It is a trademark of the Wi-Fi alliance, which is an international company association involving wireless LAN technology and products.
+It is a trademark of the Wi-Fi Alliance, which is an international company association involving wireless LAN technology and products.

 Ethernet Cable vs Wi-Fi: What’s the Difference